It's-a Me, The Balanced One!

 Spellswords are described as the Jack of All Stats among classes.
 Dark Elves make the best Spellswords according to canonical lore, and game mechanics support it with a good balance of their skills, making them the best suited from the earliest levels.

 Since race/class merely makes certain skills level faster than the rest rather than determines which skills are available, many player characters of all races wind up as this—if a warrior casts some spells or sneaks around a bit, he can get pretty good at the mage and/or thief type skills too.
-Can go into Lightning Bruiser territory if the player employs efficient leveling.
+Can go into Master of All territory if the player employs efficient leveling.

-Although Dragon Quest games often make the main character The Jack-Of-All-Stats, the second game instead does this with the second member of the party.
-The main character in that game specializes in fighting physically (he is unable to use magic) while the third specializes in magic.
-The second member fights with a mix of both.
+- Although Dragon Quest games often make the main character The Jack-Of-All-Stats, the second game instead does this with the Prince of Cannock, the second member of the party.
+The one you start with, Prince of Midenhall/Lorasia specializes in fighting physically (he is unable to use magic) while the third, Princess of Moonbrooke specializes in magic.
+The Prince of Cannock fights with a mix of both.

 Ninten, Ness's equivalent in the original Mother, is The Jack of All Stats of that game, having both Ana's healing PSI (but not her attack PSI) and Teddy's physical might.
 Which just goes to show how relative this trope is.